oracle/fmw-kubernetes/docs-source/content/soa-domains/appendix/quickstart-deployment-on-prem.md

 #### Hardware requirements

-Supported Linux kernel for deploying and running Oracle SOA Suite domains with the operator is Oracle Linux 7 UL6+ and Red Hat Enterprise Linux 7 (UL3+).
+Supported Linux kernel for deploying and running Oracle SOA Suite domains with the operator is Oracle Linux 7 (UL6+) and Red Hat Enterprise Linux 7 (UL3+ only with standalone Kubernetes).
 Refer to the [prerequisites]({{< relref "/soa-domains/installguide/prerequisites/_index.md" >}}) for more details.

 For this exercise the minimum hardware requirement to create a single node Kubernetes cluster and then deploy `soaessosb` (domain with SOA, OSB, and ESS) domain type with one managed server for SOA and one for OSB Cluster running along with Oracle Database running as a container